juy/Vagrant-LEMP-Stack/README.md

 ## Web, project usage

-#### Small note for vagrant shared folders
+#### *Small note for vagrant shared folders*

-We don't use shared folder for project, and for now not put any code on Vagrantfile for this.
+> We don't use vagrant shared folder for project, and for now not put any code on Vagrantfile for this.
 We use SFTP remote access on PhpStorm IDE.
+We run all commands on server machine, like artisan, composer, npm, bower, gulp.

 ### Where put project files

 Put your project in virtual machine `~/www` directory.
 For example `~/www/mylaravel`.

-### How to access them on browser
+### How to access them on web browser

 `http://mylaravel.app:8800` or `http://mylaravel.site:8800`, we explain this on "wildcard system" section.
 Web port is `8800`, we keep different from 8000, because sometimes maybe we run `php artisan serve` outside virtual machine.